ENGLISH BILLIARDS

 7. RULES OF PLAY

-Except when clearly contradicted by these additional rules, the General Rules of Carom Billiards apply.
+Except where clearly contradicted by the following, the General Rules of Carom Billiards apply.

 TYPE OF GAME

-Is a game which tests a player's ability to carom (canon), and sink balls (play a winner).
-The game stresses cue ball and object ball control, over all three balls, in order to achieve large runs (breaks.
+Is a game which tests a player's ability to carom (canon), sink balls (play a winner), and play safeties.
+The game stresses cue ball and object ball control, over all three balls, in order to achieve large runs (breaks).

 PLAYERS